Mikael Ndjoli: Aldershot Town

 On 5 October 2021, Ndjoli signed a contract with National League club Aldershot Town on a free transfer.
 He ended the 2021–22 season with 23 appearances and a career-high six goals.
 Ndjoli was offered a new contract in May 2022, but elected to depart the club.

 Virginia Beach City FC

-In June 2022, Ndjoli transferred to National Premier Soccer League club Virginia Beach City FC.
-He scored four goals in five appearances, before departing the club in mid-July 2022.
+In June 2022, Ndjoli moved to the United States, to transfer to National Premier Soccer League club Virginia Beach City FC.
+He scored four goals in six appearances, before departing the club in mid-July 2022.

 Hartlepool United

 On 22 July 2022, Ndjoli returned to England to sign a two-year contract with League Two club Hartlepool United.
-Ndoji made his first start for the club on 27 August 2022 in a 4–2 defeat away to Leyton Orient.
-Three days later, he scored twice in a 2–0 EFL Trophy win against Harrogate Town.
-In March 2023, Ndjoli moved on loan to Northern Premier League Premier Division side Radcliffe for the remainder of the season.
+He made 10 appearances during the first two months of the 2022–23 season and scored twice in a 2–0 EFL Trophy group stage win over Harrogate Town on 30 August 2022.
+Following just one further appearance in January 2023, Ndjoli played the final month of the season on loan at Northern Premier League Premier Division club Radcliffe.
+He scored one goal in six appearances during his spell and was a part of the club's 2022–23 Manchester Premier Cup-winning squad.

+Following Hartlepool's relegation to the National League at the end of the 2022–23 season, manager John Askey reported that he did not see Ndjoli as part of his plans for the 2023–24 season.
+He was not allocated a squad number and spent much of the season on loan at National League North clubs Blyth Spartans and Spennymoor Town.
+Ndjoli was released at the end of the 2023–24 season, when his contract expired.

+Lions Gibraltar

+In July 2024, Ndjoli signed a contract with Gibraltar League club Lions Gibraltar on a free transfer.
+He made 25 appearances and scored six goals during the 2024–25 season.